 Source: Alzheimer's Association

-“In regular assisted living, residents are expected to manage their own time; menus and mealtimes are posted, but staff is not checking in on them,” says Megan Carnarius, a registered nurse and memory care consultant in the Denver area.
+“In regular assisted living, residents are expected to manage their own time; menus and mealtimes are posted, but staff is not checking in on them,” Carnarius says.
 “In memory care, the staff ensures residents are getting to meals, coming to activities and moving on to the next thing.”

 Because people with dementia are prone to wander (6 in 10 do so, according to the Alzheimer’s Association), memory care facilities have alarmed doors, elevators that require a code, and enclosed outdoor spaces to keep residents on site.
 Many offer tracking bracelets that give residents the freedom to explore but still allow staff to monitor their location.